plesman007/plesman007/README.md

-- 👋 Hi, I’m @plesman007
+- 👋 Hi, I’m @Lloyd Dalid
 - 👀 I’m interested in Movies, Coding, Documentary and Art
-- 🌱 I’m currently learning Java, C++, Html and Python
+- 🌱 I’m currently learning Java, C++, Html, CSS and Python
 - 💞️ I’m looking to collaborate on Python, and C++
 - 📫 How to reach me lloyddal@outlook.com
 - ⚡ Fun fact: Octpus has three hearts